 FundamentalVR offers simulator-based training programs for surgeons, with all its simulations being approved by the Royal College of Surgeons of England.
 The simulations are aimed at helping surgeons in training to rehearse and improve their techniques and skills by providing a safe, controlled virtual environment.
 It also has a tactile feedback feature.

-Augmedics developed the first augmented reality (AR) navigation system aimed at being used in surgery and is called xvision.
+Augmedics developed the first augmented reality (AR) in healthcare education navigation system aimed at being used in surgery and is called xvision.
 The technology projects a 3D representation onto the surgeon’s retina using a headset to see the patient’s anatomy through skin and tissue as if using X-ray vision.
-It helps the surgeon to simultaneously attend to the patient and see the navigation data.
+It helps the surgeon to attend to the patient and see the navigation data simultaneously.
 The system has demonstrated a 98.9% overall placement accuracy when tested on spinal screws in cadavers.

 Health Scholars was founded in Westminster, Colorado, in 2017.
 In January 2020, Health Scholars closed its $17M Series B to support further development and expansion of its VR content library.

 Their VR training solutions are aimed to scale life-saving experiences through VR simulation powered by artificial intelligence (AI).
 Health Scholars’ VR simulations address emergency care training for adult and pediatric scenarios in various settings (e.g., pre-hospital or perioperative).
 Realistic and accurate visualizations help in mastering life-saving skills by delivering targeted virtual reality medical training.

 Another solution of Virtual Reality in medical education.
 HoloAnatomy app was developed in 2016 and won the 2016 Jackson Hole Wildlife Film Festival Science Media Awards.
 The app is free but was tailored to be used with the Microsoft HoloLens device.